aculich/pandas-patch/README.md

 These is a simple monkey-patch of pandas.
 So it is simply  dynamic creation of methods for the class Dataframe at runtime.

-Step 1
+ 1. Clone the project on your local computer.

-Clone the project on your local computer.
+ 2. Import the pandas_patch

-Step 2
+ 	* To add tour module your PYTHONPATH PYTHONPATH="/Me/Documents/mydir:$PYTHONPATH" export PYTHONPATH chmod +x /Me/Documents/mydir/code.py
-import the methods you want to use on your Dataframe via the pandas_patch.py
+   	* If you use ipython with spyder use the PYTHONPATH manager

 VERSION
 ----------------